-Air Fryer Baked Potato — Air frying is an excellent option for cooking potatoes.
-It takes less time than boiling, and the results are crispy on the outside while still being soft on the inside.
+This Air Fryer Baked Potato recipe is an excellent option for cooking perfectly tender potatoes.
+It takes less time than boiling, and the results are crispy on the outside while still being fluffy and soft on the inside.

 If you want some fantastic side dishes, some of my favorite Air Fryer Side Dish Recipes are THE BEST AIR FRYER ROASTED POTATOES, AIR FRYER HASSELBACK BACON AND BLEU CHEESE POTATOES, AIR FRYER PARMESAN CRUSTED POTATOES, and AIR FRYER ROASTED BAKED POTATOES WITH SOUR CREAM AND CHIVES.

 Why You’ll Love To Bake Potatoes In The Air Fryer

 - Great for holidays or when you need to free up your oven